vt-middleware/ldaptive/docs/guide/connections/pooling.md

 {% include source/connections/pooling/3.java %}
 {% endhighlight %}

-Validation is successful if the search returns one or more results.
+Validation is successful if the search operation returns any result.

 ## Periodic Validation